Dr. Dog: With Anti- (2009–2016)

+Abandoned Mansion and Critical Equation (2016–2020)

 On November 29, 2016, Dr. Dog dropped a surprise album on Bandcamp titled Abandoned Mansion.
-The album was made available to stream for free and all proceeds received through January 31, 2017 would benefit the Southern Poverty Law Center.
-The album was released on the band's new label We Buy Gold Records as they previously ended their relationship with ANTI- over the priorities of Abandoned Mansion against Psychedelic Swamp.
+The album was made available to stream for free and all proceeds received through January 31, 2017, would benefit the Southern Poverty Law Center.
+The album was released on the band's new label We Buy Gold Records as they previously ended their relationship with Anti- over the priorities of Abandoned Mansion against Psychedelic Swamp.
 The band did not tour in support of Mansion and took a brief hiatus.

 On January 3, 2018, the band teased their new album titled Critical Equation on their website and on Twitter.
-The album was officially announced for an April 27, 2018 release on the We Buy Gold label releasing via Thirty Tigers.
+The album was officially announced for an April 27, 2018, release on We Buy Gold via Thirty Tigers.
 Press and reviews for Critical Equation was generally positive.
 On February 8, 2019, the band released Critical 7" featuring two songs from the Critical Equation sessions.
 In October 2019 the band announced a 15-city winter 2020 tour which concluded in late February 2020 before the COVID-19 pandemic in the United States disrupted the live music business.